-2. When the SWITCHOVER_STATUS column displays TO PRIMARY, complete the switchover by issuing the following statement on Database B:
+2. When the SWITCHOVER\STATUS column displays TO PRIMARY, complete the switchover by issuing the following statement on Database B:

-'''

-SQL> ALTER DATABASE COMMIT TO SWITCHOVER TO LOGICAL PRIMARY;
+SQL> ALTER DATABASE COMMIT TO SWITCHOVER TO PRIMARY;

-'''

-Note: The usual two-phased prepared switchover described in 7.3.1 cannot be used because it requires both primary and standby databases to be running the same version of the Oracle software and at this point, the primary database is running a lower version of the Oracle software.
+Note: The usual two-phased prepared switchover described in Section 8.3.1 cannot be used because it requires both primary and standby databases to be running the same version of the Oracle software and at this point, the primary database is running a lower version of the Oracle software.
 Instead, the single-phased unprepared switchover procedure documented above is used.
-The unprepared switchover should only be used in the context of a rolling upgrade using logical standby database.

-Activate the user applications and services on Database B, which is now running in the primary database role.
+The unprepared switchover should only be used in the context of a rolling upgrade using a logical standby database.
+3. Activate the user applications and services on Database B, which is now running in the primary database role.